Grindcom/project-neighborhood-map/README.md

 ### Files Structure
 The master branch has a compressed index.html file for optimization and the expanded original index file can be found in ./src as index_src.html.
-In order to to use that file for review you must rename and replace the compressed index.html file.
+In order to to use that file for review, open index_src.html in your browser, it references relevant non-minified files.
 The pre-optimized index.html file is called index_opt.html; also found in ./src.
 This file can also replace the index.html file, but is only meant for reference.

 Download or Clone the repository.
 Open index.html in your favorite browser (or index_src.html to review all code).